Eonasdan/tempus-dominus/README.md

 I'd love to know if your public site is using this plugin and list your logo on the documentation site.
 Please email me `eonasdan at outlook dot com`.
 Do not submit issue/feature request to this email, they will be ignored.

 ## [Installation instructions](https://github.com/Eonasdan/bootstrap-datetimepicker/wiki/Installation)
-have been moved to the wiki
+Installation instructions has been moved to the wiki

 ## [Change Log](https://github.com/Eonasdan/bootstrap-datetimepicker/wiki/Change-Log)
 The change log has moved to the wiki